hansroh/skitai/README.rst

 This identifier can handle responses at executing callback. reqid SHOULD follow Python variable naming rules because might be used as template variable.

-You MUST call Promise.settle (content_to_send) finally, and if you have chunk content to send, you can call Promise.push(chunk_content_to_send) for sending middle part of contents before calling done ().
+You MUST call Promise.settle (content_to_send) finally, and if you have chunk content to send, you can call Promise.send(chunk_content_to_send) for sending middle part of contents before calling settle ().

 *New in version 0.25.2*